 The resort is built around a 15-acre shimmering lake, Lago Dorado.
-Named for European explorer Francisco de Coronado, CS is a showcase of native architecture and landscaping.
-There is a stepped Mayan pyramid towering over an elaborate 120'x90' pool area with a water slide and a playground that doubles as an archeological dig site for kids.
+Named for European explorer Francisco de Coronado, CSR is a showcase of native architecture and landscaping.
+There is a stepped Mayan pyramid towering over an elaborate 120’x90′ pool area with a water slide and a playground that doubles as an archeological dig site for kids.
 There is a jaguar perched over the water slide spitting water at guests as they slide down… and be sure to look for the Hidden Mickeys.

 Coronado Springs is definitely a huge resort, but its expansiveness is also part of its beauty.
 From almost anywhere at the resort you can look across water and see the other areas.
 The view from Gran Destino Tower is particularly impressive.

 How are the Guest Rooms?

 The average guest room is approximately 314 square feet.
 There are 224 rooms with king-size beds; and 99 disabled-accessible rooms.
 Standard rooms in Gran Destino Tower are 375 square feet, making them the largest of all Moderate Resort standard rooms.

 Standard rooms accommodate up to four guests.
 The Coronado rooms have only one sink and not the double sink setup that the other three Moderate Resorts have.
 All rooms have sliding wood doors across the sink area.